mpv-player/mpv/DOCS/man/en/vo.rst

     Requires at least OpenGL 2.1 and the GL_ARB_texture_rg extension.
 For older drivers, ``opengl-old`` may work.

-    Some features are available with OpenGL 3 capable graphics drivers only.
+    Some features are available with OpenGL 3 capable graphics drivers only (or if the necessary extensions are available).

     lscale=<filter>
         Set the scaling filter.
 Possible choices: